collectiveaccess/ProvidenceDocs/_source/usermanual/manage.rst

 Access Control
 --------------
 To manage workflow and control access to data, all users have individual CollectiveAccess logins.
-Users with an administrative login may manage user accounts, using the access control tools reached through Manage > Access Control.
+Users with an administrative login may manage user accounts, using the access control tools reached through *Manage > Access Control*.
 These tools allow you to create user login accounts and assign specific roles to users, e.g., “cataloguer” or “researcher”.
 The roles, in turn, determine the scope and level of access a user has to the system.

 **User Logins**
-To create a new user login, go to Manage > Access Control > User Logins.
+To create a new user login, go to *Manage > Access Control > User Logins*.

 .. figure:: ../_static/images/4_8.png
    :name: List of Full-access Users